-Thirdly, when you work out or take rest, the purpose of your body muscles is to oxidize fat.
-It means that daily exercise can help you to boost your muscles while losing a significant amount of body fat.
+Thirdly, when you work out or rest, your body muscles aim to oxidize fat.
+It means that daily exercise can help you boost your muscles while losing significant body fat.

 Since muscle is denser in formulation than fat, if you compare equal size portions of the two, the muscle will weigh more than fat.
 Usually, the weight of 1-liter muscle is approximately 2.3 pounds, whereas the weight of 1-liter fat is approximately 1.98 pounds.

 For this reason, if you compare two people with the same weight and height, the one with a higher fat percentage will need a larger-sized outfit.